Get an Extra 5% OFF on Prepaid Orders

 • Helps manage muscle and joint pain effectively

-Key Features of SONICTENS:
+Highlights of SONICTENS:

-• 1 MHz ultrasound and TENS combo
+• TENS and 1 MHz ultrasound combo

 Advantages of Ultrasound Therapy